2015 UEFA Champions League final: Juventus

 Carlos Tevez scored seven goals in Juventus' run to the final.

 As winners of the 2013–14 Serie A, Juventus qualified automatically for the group stage.
-They were seeded second in Group A featuring – in seeded order – Atlético Madrid (champions of the 2013–14 La Liga), Olympiacos (champions of the 2013–14 Superleague Greece), and Malmö FF (champions of the 2013 Allsvenskan).
+They were seeded second in Group A featuring – in seeded order – Atlético Madrid (champions of the 2013–14 La Liga), Olympiacos (champions of the 2013–14 Super League Greece), and Malmö FF (champions of the 2013 Allsvenskan).

 Their campaign began on 16 September, hosting Malmö at the Juventus Stadium, winning 2–0 through second-half goals by Carlos Tevez.
 On 1 October, they travelled to face Atlético at the Vicente Calderón Stadium, losing by a sole goal from Arda Turan late on, a result that left all four teams level on three points apiece.
 Three weeks later Juventus again lost by one goal on their travels, Pajtim Kasami scoring in the first half for Olympiacos, whose goalkeeper Roberto played a key role.
 On 4 November, hosting the Greeks, Juventus won 3–2 after trailing 1–2, getting two goals in as many minutes from Roberto's own goal and Paul Pogba's winning strike.

 On 26 November, Juventus won away for the first time in the group, with second-half goals from Fernando Llorente and Tevez at Malmö's Swedbank Stadion.
 In the final group game on 9 December, they hosted a goalless draw against Atlético, which sent both teams through, but Juventus in second place.

 As group runners-up, Juventus had to face a group winner – Germans Borussia Dortmund of Group D – in the last 16.
 They won 2–1 at home in the first leg on 24 February 2015, with all the goals in the first half – visitor Marco Reus equalised either side of strikes from Tevez and Álvaro Morata.
 The same forwards were on target in the second leg at the Westfalenstadion on 18 March – Tevez scored twice, including in the third minute – as Juventus won 3–0, and 5–1 on aggregate.

 In the quarter-finals, Juventus faced Monaco, runners-up in the 2013–14 Ligue 1.
 The only goal of the tie came in the first leg at home on 14 April, Arturo Vidal scoring a penalty kick after Ricardo Carvalho tripped Morata.
 It was their first advancement into the semi-finals for 12 years.

 On 5 May, Juventus hosted reigning champions Real Madrid at Juventus Stadium.
 Morata opened the scoring against his former team, and Cristiano Ronaldo equalised before half time.
 Tevez scored the winning goal from the penalty spot after he was fouled by Dani Carvajal.
 Eight days later, the two teams drew at the Santiago Bernabéu Stadium: Ronaldo scored a penalty after Giorgio Chiellini fouled James Rodríguez, but in the second half Morata equalised.
 Juventus advanced to the final 3–2 on aggregate.